lcampillos/medspaner/README.md

 ![Graphical User Interface](gui.png)

-## Medical Semantic python-based Named Entity Recognizer
+## Medical Semantic Python-Assisted Named Entity Recognizer

 This is a hybrid (neural-network-based, lexicon-based and rule-based) sequence labeling tool for Spanish medical texts.
 It was originally developed for clinical trial texts, but it can be applied to other medical text genres.